Dimension theory of Non-Autonomous iterated function systems: Non-autonomous iterated function systems

-\textit{Remark} (1) Overlap is allowed in the self-affine Moran structure, and Moran sets are special self-affine Moran sets satisfying Moran open set condition.
-Note that Moran sets are always uncountable, but the cardinality of self-affine Moran sets may be finite, countable or uncountable even if Moran open set condition is satisfied, see Example \ref{SMfnt} and Example \ref{SMcntb} in section \ref{sec_CV}.
+\textit{Remark} (1) Overlap is allowed in the structure, and Moran sets are special non-autonomous attractors satisfying Moran separation condition.
+Note that Moran sets are always uncountable, but the cardinality of non-autonomous attractors sets may be finite, countable or uncountable even if Moran separation condition is satisfied, see Example \ref{SMfnt} and Example \ref{SMcntb} in section \ref{sec_CV}.